Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-There is no doubt that nutrition as a form of providing the building material and energy for the entire process of growth and development of the child is of great importance for the health of children and the final results of growth and development.
-At the same time, even to the present day, it can not be said that in the nutrition of the child, as in the nutrition of an adult, all scientific truths and practical solutions are available to us today.
-We have to state that the extremely conservative human genome that has survived in our cells up to the present time bears in itself both food orientations and dependencies conditioned by the long-standing past, including information on the habitat for which it was adapted at the time of the person's appearance or his nearest ancestors.
-It is possible that these were the orientations to those food products with which the world's ocean was rich and the land on which our ancestors crawled from the ocean.
+There is no doubt that nutrition as a form of providing building material and energy for the entire process of growth and development of a child is of great importance for the health of children and the final results of growth and development.
+At the same time, even at the present time it cannot be said that in the nutrition of a child, as in the nutrition of an adult, all scientific truths and practical solutions are available to us today.
+It must be stated that the extremely conservative human genome, preserved in our cells to this day, carries both food orientations and dependencies conditioned by the distant past, including information about the habitat to which it was adapted at the time of the emergence of man or his closest ancestors.
+It is possible that these were orientations to those food products that the world ocean was rich in and the land onto which our ancestors crawled out of the ocean.

-Fortunately, for pediatricians, the main food product of an infant - mother's milk - has changed relatively little and mainly in the part in which its composition is determined by the nutrition of the nursing woman.
-Therefore, women's milk remains an unshakable "gold standard" for children's dietetics.
-As for human nutrition in the period after his excommunication from the maternal breast, we have to discover a whole new and unexpected.
+Fortunately for pediatricians, the main food product of a breastfed baby - mother's milk - has changed relatively little and mainly in the part where its composition is determined by the diet of the nursing mother.
+Therefore, breast milk remains the unshakable "gold standard" of pediatric dietetics.
+As for human nutrition in the period after weaning from the mother's breast, we have to discover many completely new and unexpected things.

 Physiological nutrition

-By the term "physiological nutrition" is meant the provision of a normal diet for a given age, the growth and development of a child with the help of a food ration.
-The principal difference between the physiological nutrition of children and the physiological nutrition of adults is, first of all, its focus on growth and development.
-Dietology, or nutritiology, childhood is primarily a "dietology (nutritiology) development."
-The concept of "physiological nutrition" includes some more narrow or special concepts and their inherent definitions.
+The term "physiological nutrition" means ensuring, with the help of a diet, the normal life activity of a child for a given age, his growth and development.
+The fundamental difference between physiological nutrition of children and physiological nutrition of adults is, first of all, its focus on ensuring growth and development.
+Dietetics, or nutritionology, of childhood is, first of all, "dietetics (nutritionology) of development".
+The concept of "physiological nutrition" also includes some narrower or more specialized concepts and definitions inherent to them.

-One of the most complex and key theoretical aspects of dietetics development is the study of the mechanism of the emergence of persistent, often lifelong, influences of nutrition characteristics.
-Naturally, most of the latter are peculiar to the nutrition of the fetus during pregnancy, closely related to the nutrition of the pregnant woman herself.
-Such influences are very convincing for the nutrition of young children, but they are also present in all subsequent childhood periods until the growth and development of the organism is complete.
+One of the most complex and key theoretical aspects of developmental dietetics is the study of the mechanism of the emergence of persistent, often lifelong, influences of nutritional features.
+Naturally, the latter are more characteristic of the nutrition of the fetus during pregnancy, closely related to the nutrition of the pregnant woman herself.
+Such influences are very convincing for the nutrition of young children, but they also exist in all subsequent periods of childhood until the complete completion of growth and development of the body.

-In early childhood, the issues of dietetic provision of fine differentiations of the nervous tissue and brain, the development of bone tissue, vessels, skeletal muscles and myocardium, and the endocrine apparatus of reproduction are more acute than in subsequent age periods.
-Suboptimal provision of children of junior and even senior school age with iron, selenium, iodine, zinc, calcium, etc. Can be a sufficient basis for the non-optimal or more significant violations in the formation of the intellect, musculoskeletal system or connective tissue in general, the reproductive sphere, The decrease in physical working capacity and the timing of the upcoming life in connection with the diseases already in the adult period.
+In early childhood, the issues of dietary support for fine differentiations of nervous tissue and the brain, development of bone tissue, blood vessels, skeletal muscles and myocardium, and the endocrine apparatus of reproduction are more acute than in subsequent age periods.
+Suboptimal provision of children of primary and even senior school age with iron, selenium, iodine, zinc, calcium, etc. may be a sufficient basis for non-optimality or more significant disturbances in the formation of intelligence, the musculoskeletal system or connective tissue as a whole, the reproductive sphere, a decrease in physical performance and the terms of future life due to diseases already in adulthood.

-All this is largely different from the dietary views of the recent past.
-Previously existing child nutrition concepts have been oriented more toward analyzing the relationships between nutrition and health in the near future.
-The clinician, as well as the nutritionist, is easier to navigate in such immediate phenomena as hunger or satiety, tolerability or intolerance of foods, the presence of reactions to food intake, the characteristics of the dynamics of body weight and growth in the period of feeding by a given diet, etc. From the standpoint of dietetics of development, this also important characteristics, but the presence of even the most positive immediate assessments is not enough to recognize a diet adequate for use or optimal.
+All of the above differs significantly from the dietetic concepts of the recent past.
+Previously existing concepts of children's nutrition were focused more on the analysis of the connections between nutrition and health within the immediate future.
+It is easier for a clinician, as well as a nutritionist, to navigate such immediate phenomena as hunger or satiety, tolerance or intolerance of foods, the presence of reactions to food intake, the characteristics of the dynamics of body weight and growth during the period of feeding with a given diet, etc. From the standpoint of developmental dietetics, these are also important characteristics, but the presence of even the most positive immediate assessments is not enough to recognize the diet as adequate for use or optimal.

-1. Direct influence of environmental factors, first of all - nutrients, on the expression of genes and, first of all, on gene regulators of development, and the resulting correction of the genetic program and the intensification of growth and differentiation processes.
+1. The direct influence of environmental factors, primarily nutrients, on the expression of genes and primarily genes that regulate development, and the resulting correction of the genetic program and intensification of growth and differentiation processes.

-2. Often there are "adaptations" to nutritional insufficiency by substituting for a deficient nutrient with chemical substances (chemical) or compounds that are similar in chemical properties or structure.
-The result of this substitution is the formation of tissue or cellular structures, in particular membranes and receptors with non-optimal functional characteristics.
-Examples include the replacement of deficient long chain polyunsaturated ω3 and ω6 fatty acids with oleic acid, the formation of brain glucocerebrosides instead of galactoacerebrosides in the absence of lactose (galactose) in the diet, the use of strontium, aluminum or other elements in osteogenesis in the absence of sufficient calcium intake, etc. Even the development of lead intoxication is largely due to a lack of iron in the diet and its pseudocompensation - a substitution for lead.
+2. Frequently occurring "adaptations" to nutrient deficiency by replacing the deficient nutrient with available and similar in chemical properties or structure chemical (biological) substances or compounds.
+The result of such a substitution is the formation of tissue or cellular structures, in particular membranes and receptors with non-optimal functional characteristics.
+Examples include the replacement of deficient long-chain polyunsaturated ω3- and ω6-fatty acids with oleic acid, the formation of brain glucocerebrosides instead of galactocerebrosides in the absence of lactose (galactose) in the diet, the use of strontium, aluminum or other elements in osteogenesis in the absence of sufficient calcium intake, etc. Even the development of lead intoxication is largely due to a lack of iron in the diet and its pseudo-compensation - substitution with lead.

-3. The introduction of elements of chaos and heterochronies into nutrient-dependent sequences of growth and differentiation processes with the resulting mismatch between interstructural and intersystem connections and finite non-optically formed structures and chains of their integration.
+3. The introduction of elements of chaos and heterochrony into nutrient-dependent sequences of growth and differentiation processes with the resulting discordance of interstructural and intersystem connections and the final non-optimality of the formed structures and chains of their integration.

-4. Induction under the influence of nutrients of metabolic and neuroendocrine chains of development regulation that do not correspond to this period of ontogenesis, or "switching" of the biological clock of development.
-An example is the effect of early glucose administration in feeding a newborn, followed by activation of insulinogenesis, a decrease in oxidation and the use of fatty acids, and other metabolic changes characteristic of older childhoods - the physiological basis and prerequisites for the formation of "syndrome X," or "cancrophilia syndrome" ( by VM Dilman).
+4. Induction under the influence of nutrients of metabolic and neuroendocrine chains of developmental regulation that do not correspond to a given period of ontogenesis, or "switching" of the biological clock of development.
+An example is the effect of early introduction of glucose into the diet of a newborn with subsequent activation of insulinogenesis, reduction of oxidation and use of fatty acids and other metabolic changes characteristic of later periods of childhood - the physiological basis and prerequisites for the formation of "syndrome X" or "cancrophilia syndrome" (according to V. M. Dilman).

-The term "balanced nutrition" characterizes not only the adequacy of nutrients, but also the observance of certain interrelationships among numerous interchangeable and irreplaceable nutritional factors.
-Thus, the concept of balance and imbalance refers primarily to the expanded biochemical characteristics of diets.
+The term "balanced nutrition" characterizes not only the sufficiency of nutrients, but also the observance of certain relationships between numerous replaceable and irreplaceable nutritional factors.
+Thus, the concept of balance and imbalance refers primarily to the detailed biochemical characteristics of diets.

 Adequacy of nutrition

-The term "nutritional adequacy" as applied to physiological nutrition includes not only the idea of sufficiency and balance of the diet, but also the observance of a wide range of additional conditions that often change for children of different age groups.
-The choice of products, the recipe for their cooking, the final volume or consistency, the taste, osmotic or immunoallergological characteristics may or may not correspond to the age or individual characteristics of the child, thus representing a greater or lesser degree of inadequate nutrition, even with its highest nutritional value and nutritional balance .
+The term "adequacy of nutrition" as applied to physiological nutrition includes not only the idea of the sufficiency and balance of the diet, but also compliance with a wide range of additional conditions, often changing for children of different age groups.
+The choice of products, the recipe for their culinary processing, the final volume or consistency, taste, osmotic or immunoallergological characteristics may or may not correspond to the age or individual characteristics of the child, thereby representing a greater or lesser degree of inadequacy of nutrition even with its highest completeness in terms of content and balance of nutrients.

 Within the framework of adequate nutrition, it is possible, but with great conventionality, to consider the problems of natural, mixed and artificial feeding of children of the first year of life.
-Strictly adequate for children of the first year of life can be considered only natural feeding.
-This is determined by the extremely complex integrated effect of the nutritional and biological regulatory role of both the mother's breast milk and the feeding process.
+Only natural feeding can be considered strictly adequate for children of the first year of life.
+This is determined by the extremely complex integral effect of the nutritional and biological regulatory role of both the mother's native breast milk itself and the feeding process.

-Taking into account the very significant influence of the quantitative characteristics, in particular the energy value of the diet and the protein content in it, on the growth rate of the child, especially in the first months and years of life, within its boundaries, adequate levels can be distinguished.
+Considering the very significant influence of quantitative characteristics, in particular the energy value of the diet and its protein content, on the growth rate of a child, especially in the first months and years of life, within the boundaries of adequate nutrition, it is possible to distinguish its various levels.

-The maximum nutrition is appropriate to call such an adequate diet, at which the rate of physical development is above average (above 75 centiles by the speed standards); average - adequate nutrition at an average growth rate (from 25 to 75 centiles); minimum - at a low growth rate (from 3 to 25 centiles by increments of length or body weight).
-Close to the above concepts can be put and such as "forced nutrition", occupying the middle position between the physiological and therapeutic.
-Forced nutrition is physiological in nature, as it is designed to ensure life, growth and development, but it is used exclusively in the recovery period after diseases that lead to inhibition or arrest of growth and body mass dynamics.
-To ensure "catch-up" growth and recovery processes, these children use an increase in protein and energy load while observing a balanced diet relative to this already increased load.
+It is reasonable to call maximum nutrition such adequate nutrition, in which the rate of physical development is above average (above 75 centiles according to speed standards); average - adequate nutrition at an average growth rate (from 25 to 75 centiles); minimum - at a low growth rate (from 3 to 25 centiles according to the growth of length or body weight).
+Close to the above concepts, one can put such as "forced nutrition", which occupies a middle position between physiological and therapeutic.
+Forced nutrition is physiological in essence, since it is designed to ensure vital functions, growth and development, but is used exclusively in the recovery period after diseases that have led to inhibition or cessation of growth and body weight dynamics.
+To ensure "catch-up" growth and recovery processes in such children, an increase in protein and energy load is used while maintaining a balanced diet relative to this already increased load.

-To the category of concepts intermediate in the range between physiological and therapeutic nutrition, one can include the notion of "preventive" nutrition.
-Most often this term denotes adequate nutrition, but with features that provide a specific effect on the compensation of a child's identified constitutional or hereditary predisposition to a particular group of diseases or pathological conditions.
-In recent years, the term "functional" nutrition, used for long-term modifications of physiological nutrition of a very wide preventive orientation, began to spread.
-The range of functional nutrients that allow you to reach higher levels of health is constantly expanding.
+The category of concepts intermediate in the range between physiological and therapeutic nutrition includes such a concept as "preventive" nutrition.
+Most often, this term denotes adequate nutrition, but with features that provide a specific effect in compensating for the constitutional or hereditary predisposition to a certain group of diseases or pathological conditions identified in a child.
+In recent years, the term "functional" nutrition has become widespread, used for long-term modifications of physiological nutrition with a very broad preventive focus.
+The range of substances in functional nutrition that allow achieving higher levels of health is constantly expanding.

-The most common recommendations for a healthy person's diet include the use of 3-5 servings of vegetables (except potatoes), fruits or juices of different colors during the day, which is a guarantee of sufficient supply of functional nutrition substances.
+The most common recommendations for healthy people's nutrition include 3-5 servings of vegetables (except potatoes), fruits or juices of different colors per day, which guarantees sufficient supply of functional nutrition substances.

-One of the sections of functional nutrition is the doctrine of biocurrents and prebiotics, which considers the aspect of synergy between the human body and saprophytic bacteria.
+One of the sections of functional nutrition is the study of biocurrents and prebiotics, which examines the aspect of synergism between the human body and saprophytic bacteria.

 Phytochemicals